Mys Tyler – social shopping for every body

 Outcome

-The team and I were proud to put out 14 app releases in 2022 (not including bug fixes) with more features in approved in Figma for future releases.
+The team and I were proud to put out 14 app releases in 2022 (not including bug fixes) with more features in approved for future releases.
 The app still continues to foster body-inclusive fashion in its mission to represent all bodies.

 If I could give this App more stars I would.
 The concept is amazing.
 Real women being able to see clothing on other women of similar body shapes and size etc takes the hassle out of online shopping and helps in so many ways.